vocdex/SpottyAI/mapping/README.md

 is subject to the terms and conditions of the Boston Dynamics Software Development Kit License (20191101-BDSDK-SL).
 -->
+# Main Changes
+The main changes in this script are:
+- Added a new command to navigate to a waypoint by label name.
+If multiple waypoints are present for a label, the robot will navigate to the waypoint that is closest to geometrical center of the matching waypoints for a label.
+- Added auto_authenticate function that will authenticate the robot when mapping and navigation scripts are run.
+- Added label_waypoints.py script that changes the waypoint annotation names to labels specified in the script ("kitchen", "living room", "bedroom", "bathroom", "hallway").

 # GraphNav and Recording Service Command Line Interfaces